Xclamation Festival

 The Xclamation Festival or X Fest is an annual festival that takes place on the streets of downtown Modesto, California from 9th to 12th between J and H Streets, usually on the first Saturday in August.
 Begun in 2000 and organized by Chris Ricci Presents, the day is characterized by a Mardi Gras atmosphere, concert performances that go into the late evening hours, and a motto of "Good Times, Downtown."
 The festival features 50 bands on 8 stages over the course of 8 hours.

 "(X Fest) is a little bit rock, a little bit hip hop, a little bit funk and all Modesto."
 Recent headlining bands include: Simple Plan, Mix Master Mike, Blue October, DJ Dan, Pepper, Bad Boy Bill, Candlebox, Blake Lewis, Debbie Deb, The Expendables, N2Deep, Eve 6, Mother Hips, Digital Underground, Y&T, Joe Diffie, Pepper, Vanilla Ice, the Marshall Tucker Band, Foghat, and the Michael Schenker Group.
-Performers from previous years include Grandaddy, Tone Loc, Berlin, Young MC, Pat Travers, Fastball, The Busboys, Dazz Band, Rose Royce, Powerman 5000, Sir Mix A Lot, Blessid Union of Souls, and Montrose.
+Performers from previous years include Grandaddy, Tone Loc, Berlin, Young MC, Pat Travers, Fastball, The Busboys, Dazz Band, Rose Royce, Powerman 5000, Sir Mix A Lot, Blessid Union of Souls, DAM, and Montrose.

-The festival is 21 and over only, and has boasted crowds that average 15,000 people, the capacity limit set by the City of Modesto.
-The festival has been a source of controversy at times through its existence, with some city council members who said they supported downtown music but feared drinking at X-Fest was not worth the risk it presents to the city.
+The festival is 21 and over only, and has boasted crowds that average 15,000 people, which is the capacity limit set by the City of Modesto.
+The festival has been a source of controversy at times throughout its existence, with some city council members who said they supported downtown music but feared drinking at X-Fest was not worth the risk it presents to the city.